|

 Environmental

-Ethanol is a renewable, environmentally friendly fuel
+Ethanol is a renewable, environmentally friendly fuel that is inherently cleaner than gasoline.

 Better for the Air: